Type Systems

 y: int = 0 if f() else 'abc'print(y + 1)Notice that if we can determine that

-leading us to show that we cannot prove the absence of type errors in this program.
+falways returnsTrue, then we know for sure that there will be no type errors.
+However, it is not possible to make this determination in general.
+Thus, we over-approximate program behaviour by assuming that it is possible thatfmay return eitherTrueorFalseleading us to show that we cannot prove the absence of type errors in this program.
 Instead, if we had written the following:y: int = 0 if f() else 'abc'y: int = 0 if f() else 1print(y + 1)Then even by assuming that both branches of the conditional expression may be the result, we can conclusively show that

-.
+ywill always be anint.
 Our over-approximation of program behaviour doesn’t have type errors, meaning, that our actual program really does not have type errors. -

 Types essentially classify the kinds of values they compute.
 As we will informally define later, types group data/things in the program that all behave similarly or have similar characteristics.
 In some other sense, types can be seen as abstractions over terms.